10 Best B2b Saas for December 2025

 Risk Factors

-• Potential for valuation multiple compression
+• Potential for margin compression from competitive pricing pressure

 Stock #8: Procore Technologies, Inc. (PCOR)